artsmia/artstories.md/art/rue-transnonain-le-15-avril-1834.md

 ## Politics and Art

-Government censors initially approved publication of Rue Transnonain, but King Louis Philippe later ordered the confiscation and destruction of the lithographic printing stone and all unsold impressions of the print.
+Government censors initially approved publication of *Rue Transnonain*, but King Louis Philippe later ordered the confiscation and destruction of the lithographic printing stone and all unsold impressions of the print.
 Only a few original impressions survive.

 ## The Father